 within one business day from deregistration, update its register of life support customers and residents as required by clause 167.

-If a retailer is notified by a distributor that the distributor has deregistered a relevant customer under the Electricity Distribution Code or the Gas Distribution Code of Practice, the retailer must (within one business day from notification) update its register of life support customers and residents as required by clause 167.
+If a retailer is notified by a distributor that the distributor has deregistered a relevant customer under the Electricity Distribution Code of Practice or the Gas Distribution Code of Practice, the retailer must (within one business day from notification) update its register of life support customers and residents as required by clause 167.

 If a retailer is notified by an exempt person that the exempt person has deregistered a relevant customer, the retailer must: